alibabacloud-automation/terraform-alicloud-slb-rule/README.md

-Alicloud SLB&Rule Terraform Module On Alibaba Cloud
+Alicloud SLB Rule Terraform Module On Alibaba Cloud

 terraform-alicloud-slb-rule
 ---

 English | [简体中文](README-CN.md)

-This module is used to create an SLB instance with Rule.
+This module is used to create an SLB Rule instance with Rule.

 These types of resources are supported: